-The popularity of culinary TV shows like The Great British Bake Off, Ace of Cakes and Choccywoccydoodah has inspired a new generation of Britons to don their oven gloves.
+The popularity of culinary TV shows like The Great British Bake Off has inspired a new generation of Britons to don their oven gloves.

 But this revival of the art of baking isn’t just about making treats tasty: it’s also about making them look irresistible.

 So it’s no surprise there’s been a surge of interest in cake decorating in recent years.

 If you’re hoping to join the trend, but you’re daunted by the idea of making an eight-tier cake studded with intricate sugar roses, there’s no need to fear.

 The trick to decorating cakes is to start with simple tasks, and then build up to towering majestic confections.